Richard Udny

-Sir Richard Udny (1847–1923) was an official in British India, best known for his role in defining the border with the Emirate of Afghanistan.
+Sir Richard Udny, KCSI (18 July 1847 – 24 April 1923) was an official in British India, best known for his role in defining the border with the Emirate of Afghanistan.
 He took part in the border survey for the stretch between the Hindu Kush range in the north-east to Landi Kotal.
 This demarcation was the first stage in making the Durand Line of 1893 concrete in geographical terms, a process that lasted into the 20th century.

 Early life

 He was the son of George Udny, born in Calcutta on 18 July 1847.
 He graduated M.A. from Aberdeen University in 1866, and matriculated at Trinity College, Cambridge in the Michaelmas term that year, at which time his father was given as of St Andrews.
 In 1867 he took the Imperial Civil Service examination, and was admitted to the Middle Temple.

 In 1869 Udny entered the Bengal Civil Service, in which his father had worked.
 In 1875 he was an Assistant Commissioner in the Kohat District of the Punjab.